yasminagaye1/Chippy/GraphReport.md

-GRAPHS FOR EACH LEVEL OF CHIPPY
+</b>GRAPHS FOR EACH LEVEL OF CHIPPY</b>

 The goal of this project so far was to gain an insight of how Chippy works internally.
-To do so, we modified the Constants.py file to reduce the number of experiments and number of rewards from 22 to 1 and from 7 to 2.
+To do so, we modified the Constants.py file to reduce the number of experiments and number of rewards from 22 to 1 and from 7 to 2 respectively.

 The experiment (EXPERIMENTS=[(0,1)]) will switch between two reward tuples ([(-100, 10), (100,  -50)])
 over a total of 20,000 steps in 20 repeats.
 Therefore the total numnber of steps